 There is an exception, if the substance was “marketed as” a dietary supplement or as a conventional food, before the new drug investigations were authorized.

-Furthermore, it is unlawful under the FTC Act, to advertise that a product can prevent, treat, or cure human disease unless you possess competent and reliable scientific evidence, including, when appropriate, well-controlled human clinical studies, substantiating that the claims are true when they are made.
+Furthermore, it is unlawful under the Federal Trade Commission Act (FTC Act), to advertise that a product can prevent, treat, or cure human disease unless you possess competent and reliable scientific evidence, including, when appropriate, well-controlled human clinical studies, substantiating that the claims are true when they are made.

 Otherwise, your domestic or foreign firm will be added to a published list on FDA’s website, of companies that have received Warning Letters concerning the sale or distribution of COVID-19 related products, in violation of the FD&C Act.

 Cosmetic labeling must be truthful and not misleading.

 Products intended to affect the structure or function of the body, or for a therapeutic purpose, such as treating or preventing disease, are regulated as drugs.
 They include:

 - Toothpaste containing fluoride.

 - Moisturizer and makeup marketed with sun-protection claims.